Class 10 English Chapter 1 A Letter to God

 The italicised parts of the sentence give us more information about Lencho and the women.
 We call them relative clauses.
 Notice that they begin with a relative pronoun who.
 Other common relative pronouns are whom, whose, and which.

-The relative clauses in (a) and (b) above are called non-defining because we already know the identity of the person they describe.
+The relative clauses in (a) and (b) above are called non-defining, because we already know the identity of the person they describe.
 Lencho is a particular person, and there is a particular woman he speaks to.
 We don’t need the information in the relative clauses to pick these people out from a large set.
-A non-defining relative clauses usually has a comma in front of it and a comma after it (some writers use a dash (-) instead, as in the story).
-If the relative clauses come at the end, we just put a full stop.
+A non-defining relative clause usually has a comma in front of it and a comma after it (some writers use a dash (-) instead, as in the story).
+If the relative clause comes at the end, we just put a full stop.

 Join the sentences given below using who, whom, whose, which, as suggested.